Doug Argue: Use of language and letters (2008–present)

+In 2023 Argue was given the rare honor of a career retrospective.
+It was held at the Weisman Art Museum and titled Letters to the Future.
+This exhibition was curated by the well-known museum director and curator Elizabeth Armstrong, and it brought together works from all periods of his career from 1980 to 2023.
+It was accompanied by a survey book of the same title published by Skira in Milan, Italy.

 Doug Argue's 1994 Untitled, an oil painting on canvas (144 in. x 216 in.), is on long-term loan to the Weisman Art Museum at the University of Minnesota in Minneapolis.

-In 1989, after the birth of his son, Mattison, Argue's work started being characterized by the use of parts to render the idea of a whole.
-He chose chickens as protagonists in a saga where conventionally neglected creatures were turned into subjugated minorities.

-Since 1983, Argue's work has been exhibited in numerous solo and group exhibitions in Europe, Australia and the United States.
-His first museum show was a 1985 Viewpoints exhibition at Walker Art Center in Minneapolis.

 Artwork in the World Trade Center

 Doug Argue paintings in the north lobby of One World Trade Center, New York City.
 From left: Randomly Placed Exact Percentages (112 in. x 162 in.) and Isotropic (112 in. x 160 in.).
 Both are oil on canvas.
 Genesis (160 in. x 230 in.), oil on linen.

 In November 2014, three large oil paintings by Argue (Randomly Placed Exact Percentages (2009-2013), Genesis (2007-09) and Isotropic (2009-2013)) were installed in the lobby of One World Trade Center as part of the art collection of the Port Authority of New York and New Jersey, which owns the building.